reeno/IndexNow/README.md

 When submitting, IndexNow returns a HTTP status code.
 For a list of possible codes see [*Response format* in the IndexNow documentation](https://www.indexnow.org/documentation).
 The response code is written to your database and can be viewed through *Setup* > *IndexNow*.

-## What's the difference between IndexNow and a sitemap?
-With a sitemap file, the search engines **pull** your URIs, while with IndexNow you  **push** changed pages to the search engines.
-If your content changes rarely, you might not need this.
-But if you have a lot of changes and you want to notify search engines about them, this is the way to go.